Key takeaways:

 If you or someone you know is having thoughts of suicide, you’re not alone, and help is available.
 Call the 988 Suicide & Crisis Lifeline at 988, or text HOME to 741-741 to reach the Crisis Text Line.

-In rare cases, Qsymia may cause vision changes while you’re taking it.
+In rare cases, Qsymia may cause vision changes or eye pain while you’re taking it.
 Most of the time, these will resolve once you stop taking Qsymia.
 But in some cases, vision changes are related to a more serious increase in the pressure inside your eye.

 Increased eye pressure typically happens within the first month of starting Qsymia.
 Symptoms include sudden eye pain and blurred vision.